Christmas and New Year Offer thumbImage

 • Two-tier: Salespeople earn on their own sales and receive a smaller override on sales made by distributors they directly recruit (one level down)

 • Multi-level marketing (MLM): Commissions flow across multiple levels (a “downline”); earnings can include direct sales commissions, overrides, team bonuses, and residuals.
-This further has many structures, such as Binary, Hybrid, Matrix, and Unilevel.
+This has many structures, such as Binary, Hybrid, Matrix, and Unilevel.

 Key note: direct selling is a low-cost method to reach a wide customer base.
 But success depends on genuine product demand and clear, compliant compensation plans rather than excessive emphasis on recruitment.